For the families of Westport House clients, we offer regular educational workshops led by experts specializing in family systems.

 Learning Healthy Ways of Coping

 Our Family Program is a workshop series held each month at our outpatient care and training center in downtown Westport.
-This powerful series promotes the well-being of those who care about a young adult with an addiction.
+This powerful series promotes the well-being of those who care about a loved one with an addiction.
 Through education and guidance, participants learn that they can’t control their loved one’s addiction, but they can find new, healthy ways of coping.

 Supporting Recovery & Hope